 - Mackie Onyx Blackjack – only the first release, still available

-- Halide HD DAC – by its sound quality the best of all listed sound cards, used by myself and another local DJ, this DAC did not make into the review, because of its steep price tag, and also because its manufacturer, Halide Design seems to stop all production and close down recently.
+- Halide HD DAC – by its sound quality the best of all listed sound cards, used by myself and another local DJ, this DAC did not make into the review, because of its steep price tag, and also because its manufacturer, Halide Design seems to stop all production and close down a few years ago.

-- Behringer Q502 USB – cheap, yet versatile utility mini-mixer, but the digital sound quality is very poor, do not use it as either DAC or ADC.
-Also, there are much better mini-mixers with 2-in/2-out USB connection in the new Mackie VLZ v2 lineup.
+Behringer Q502 USB– cheap, yet versatile utility mini-mixer, but the digital sound quality is very poor, do not use it as either DAC or ADC.
+Apogee One for MAC– convenient, yet, very unreliable sound card, no longer recommended to anyone

 3.1.
 DJ Sound Interfaces

 DJ sound interfaces are, by definition, four-channels cards.
 Their designers are not overly concerned with either getting the latest and greatest DAC (or op-amp, or capacitors), and quite shy about stating what was actually used.
 The outputs are usually unbalanced RCAs for the house, and mini-stereo for the headphones.
 Some of the cards have additional microphone input, but the majority doesn’t.
 The volume controls both for the house and headphones are almost always present.
 Those cards are solidly built, and can take a lot of beating.
 Larger ones usually have a slot for a Kensington lock.
-Those are the only cards that may be combined with MIDI controllers.
+Some of those cards have MIDI knobs and buttons.
 The DACs are usually limited by 24 bit / 44.1 kHz resolution, which is the lowest, compared to other classes.
 In terms of sound quality they are on a “punchier” side.

 3.1.1.
 Traktor Audio 2